ebirien/data-analytics-power-bi-report690/README.md

   ### Screenshot of Stores tooltip Page
   ![Stores Tooltip](/stores_tooltip.png)

+5. Updated Documentation
+  - Updated the **README** file on the GitHub repository of the project.
+  - Saved the latest version of the Power BI project file (**project.pbix**) and uploaded it to the Github repository.
+  - Uploaded Power BI Screenshots to the Github repository.

 ### 9: Cross-Filtering and Navigation

 1. Fixed the cross-filtering - From the Edit Interactions view in the Format tab of the ribbon, set the following interactions: